humantorch/guest-parking/README.md

 # 🚗 Guest Parking App

-A full-stack web app that allows condo residents to book guest parking spots for weekends, with a clean admin interface, email confirmations, and AWS-powered infrastructure.
+A full-stack web app that allows condo residents to book guest parking spots for single days or entire weekends, with a clean admin interface, email confirmations, and AWS-powered infrastructure.

 ## 📁 Project Structure